hayhut/hayhut/README.md

 - 👋 Hi, I’m @hayhut
 - 👀 I’m interested in Verilog, C/++, and Python.
-- 🌱 I’m currently learning ...
-Python, VHDL
+- 🌱 I’m currently learning.
+Everyday, ideally.

 <!---
 hayhut/hayhut is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.